jsoma/hardboiled/README.md

 }
 ```

-It will look for something similar to `jQuery("<div></div>").isotope`, even if jQuery is `$` or `jQuery` or whatever else.
+`jquery` tests if you can execute a given method on a jQuery node.
+It's an easy way to test for jQuery plugins!

+This test looks for the tiling plugin [Isotope](http://isotope.metafizzy.co) by attempting (roughly) `$("<div></div>").isotope`.
 There can probably be a conflict if there are multiple instances of jQuery living on the same page, but hey, that's probably causing problems on the site anyway.

 #### javascript

-`javascript` executes a JavaScript function on the page and returns the result.
-If you want to stay simple it can just return `true` or `false`, but it can also send back additional information, e.g. `{ version: '3.4.0' }`, which will be saved by Hardboiled.
-A more intense example can be seen in a fancy way of discovering jQuery, along with its version number:

 ```js
 {